henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 Software  | Description
 --- | ---
 [Marugoto](https://github.com/uzh/marugoto) | The engine on which *Lives in Transit* runs, created specifically for the project.
-Utilizes a file hierarchy and JSON files to create webpages which can display multimedia content as well as interactive modules.
+Utilizes folder hierarchy and JSON files to create webpages which can display multimedia content as well as interactive modules.
 [maruval](https://github.com/uzh/marugoto-validator) | A tool written by Daniel McDonald to examine a *Lives in Transit* repository for possible coding errors.
-It's run from the command line and contains multiple utilities.
+Runs from the command line and contains multiple utilities.
 [Sublime Text 3](https://www.sublimetext.com/) | Proprietary text editor developed by Sublime HQ.
 For *Feeling the Past* I used the evaluation version of the software on Ubuntu 18.04 LTS.
 [Pencil](https://pencil.evolus.vn/) | Open-source GUI prototyping tool developed by Evolus.
 [GIMP](https://www.gimp.org/) | Open-source image editor developed by The GIMP Development Team.